SuCCeED IVC: Sustained Cancer Cell Energy Depletion

 A Note on Tumor Lysis

 In the original Pauling protocol, the efficacy against tumors was so significant that a few of the patients experienced TLS, sadly resulting in death.
-For that reason, this protocol is currently not recommended for some patients as indicated in the bullet list below.
-Based on the original research done it is possible that this is an aberration since all 100 patients in the study were presumed end-of-life palliative care only and not expected to live more than a few days to a few months.
+For that reason, this protocol is currently not recommended for some patients as contraindicated in the bullet list below.
+Based on the original research done it is possible that this was an aberration since all 100 patients in the study were presumed end-of-life palliative care only and not expected to live more than a few days to a few months.
 Additional considerations: the exact administration rates of the original tests were never recorded, but the administration rates were adjusted manually, on the fly, resulting in likely large variances in blood ascorbates with respect to time.
 Mobile pumps normalize out those conditions due to the automatic dispersion of IVC fluid, and the administration rate can be reduced significantly over the Pauling trial if deemed beneficial.

 Additionally, many advancements have taken place regarding risk-detection for TLS (See PMC4017246).
 A TLS assessment should be made for potential trial participants, and patients at medium to high risk for TLS are thereby excluded from use of this technology until the phenomenon can be studied further and ruled out as a contraindication for this protocol.
 This includes the following patients:

 - patients with unusually heavy tumor loads

 - acute lymphoblastic leukemia